ctron/dentrassi.de/content/blog/2011/02/04/2011-02-04-eclipse-install-issue.md

 No repository found containing: osgi.bundle,org.eclipse.team.cvs.ssh,3.2.100.I20090508-2000
 ```

-I was unable to add any new plugin and searching Google for help was not successfull.
+I was unable to add any new plugin and searching Google for help was not successful.
 There was an issue somewhere in the Eclipse Bugzilla that the plugin <tt>org.eclipse.team.cvs.ssh</tt> was optional and no longer installed or required.
 Seems that P2 thinks the somewhat required for the installation process.

 <!-- more -->